 - Comfortable facilities for the dedicated group of patient partners who support the teaching of clinical skills.

-- A 220 seat lecture theatre allowing Aberdeen to host national and international conferences.
+- A 236-seat lecture theatre allowing Aberdeen to host national and international conferences.

-As well as an eduational establishment, the Suttie centre acts as a social hub and informal meeting place for everyone from those simply wishing to have a coffee in the Tiki Cafe to families celebrating graduation to retirement functions.
+As well as an educational establishment, the Suttie Centre acts as a social hub and informal meeting place for everyone from those simply wishing to have a coffee in the Aberbean Cafe to families celebrating graduation to retirement functions.
 The Centre regularly hosts visits from alumni and class reunions.

 The Suttie Centre was built as part of the Matthew Hay Project.
 Professor Hay (1855-1932) served as Aberdeen’s Medical Officer of Health for 35 years and chose the Foresterhill site to pioneer the integration of healthcare services, medical education and research in a single location in the city.
 The development of The Suttie Centre continues that spirit of pioneering education in healthcare and medicine.